Geting enoughh sleeps is very impportant for mental and physical proformance.

 - Adenosine, which builds up in your brain throughout the day and makes you sleepy toward the evening.

-But neurotransmitters are just one piece of the puzzle in understanding how to sleep better.
+But neurotransmitters are just one piece of the puzzle in hacking your sleep.

 Worst Foods for Sleep

 Just as what you put into your body can either make you feel energized or sluggish, it can also support or disrupt your sleep patterns.
-While some foods can wreak havoc on your sleep, others can have a therapeutic effect on your ability to fall asleep and enjoy a good night of rest.
+While some foods can wreak havoc on your sleep, you can file others under sleep hacks for their therapeutic effect on your ability to fall asleep and enjoy a good night of rest.

 Some of the worst foods and beverages for sleeping include caffeinated beverages — like soda, tea, energy drinks, and coffee.
 But sugar, alcohol, spicy foods, acidic foods, and foods that are high in saturated fat can all cause problems, too.